ernest-nnodu/bank-system/README.md

 ### Steps
 1. Clone the repository
 2. Navigate to the java directory
-3. Compile the project -> javac -d . com/jackalcode/practice/**/*.java
+3. Compile the project → javac com/jackalcode/practice/**/*.java
-4. Run the simulation -> java com.jackalcode.practice.demo.BankSystem
+4. Run the simulation → java com.jackalcode.practice.demo.BankSystem

 ### Example Output
-- Starting balance: 10000
+- Starting balance in shared account: 10000
+- Total deposit by customers: 1265863
+- Account deposits: 1265863
-- Total deposits: 251430
+- Total withdrawn by customers: 1259727
+- Account withdrawals: 1259727
-- Total withdrawals: 249980
+- Total number of transactions in shared account: 50000
+- Successful deposits: 25088
+- Successful withdraws: 24912
-- Expected balance: 11450
+- Expected balance in shared account: 16136
-- Actual balance: 11450
+- Final balance in shared account: 16136
+- Simulation successful? true

 If the expected balance equals the actual balance, the system passed the concurrency test.

-backend service architecture

-and highlights the challenges of designing correct concurrent systems.